mverboom/pve-testenv/README.md

 ```
 ## Automatic testing of the environment

-The script ```pveruntest``` is provided in order to assist with automating tests in a deployed environment.
+The script ```pveruntests``` is provided in order to assist with automating tests in a deployed environment.
 The script uses a
 configuration file to read the tests, and will process them.
 It will show all tests that are incorrect.

 ### Test configuration